 In 2018, Vincent Van Gogh’s ‘Arbres dans le jardin de lasile’ achieved $40 million USD at auction.
 Its dimensions, only 41 by 33 cm, pailed beneath its art historical and aesthetic gravitas.
-This work, an impressionistic rendering of an autumn day, testifies to Van Gogh’s great contribution to the history of art.
+The work, an impressionistic rendering of an autumn day, testified to Van Gogh’s great contribution to the history of art.

 ‘Arbres dans le jardin de lasile’ was painted during Van Gogh’s 1889 stay at the Saint-Paul-de-Mausol asylum in Saint-Remy.
-It produced in the months after he suffered an attack, shovelling dirt and paint down his throat.
-Consequently, Van Gogh was confined to his room and forbidden from painting for six weeks.
+It was produced in the months after he suffered an attack, shoveling dirt and paint down his throat.
+As a consequence Van Gogh was confined to his room and forbidden from painting for six weeks.
 “For many days I’ve been absolutely distraught” he wrote to his brother Theo, “…you’ll perhaps do well to write a line to Dr Peyron to say that working on my paintings is quite necessary to me for my recovery.”

 ‘Abres…’ was painted after this hiatus; “Ah, I could almost believe that I have a new period of clarity ahead of me,” wrote Van Gogh.
-Indeed, despite its staccato use of brushwork and fiery foliage, the work teems with new life.
-Just two months after shipping it to Theo however, Van Gogh suffered another severe relapse before fatally shooting himself in the chest.
+Indeed, despite its staccato use of brushwork and fiery foliage, the work teems with new life; but two months after shipping it to Theo, Van Gogh suffered another severe relapse before fatally shooting himself in the chest.

 What do you see on this autumn day?